 Life can be complicated.
 So when you find a way to simplify the complex — especially for something as important as buying life insurance — it’s only natural to be curious.

-Many companies today offer no-exam life insurance as a fast and noninvasive way to get the protection you need.
+Many companies today offer life insurance with no medical exam as a fast and noninvasive way to get the protection you need.
 Like most things in life, though, there can be benefits and limits that you need to consider before choosing a product.

 What is no-exam life insurance?